reactphp/http/README.md

 $response->end('Hello World!');
 ```

-Calling this method more than once will result in an `Exception`.
+Calling this method more than once will result in an `Exception`
+(unless the response has ended/closed already).
+Calling this method after the response has ended/closed is a NOOP.

 Unless you specify a `Content-Length` header yourself, HTTP/1.1 responses
 will automatically use chunked transfer encoding and send the respective header